mmikowski/powercss/README.md

         _input_border_    : '.125rem solid #ddd'
       };

-Those are the basics.
-We will get into the weeds a little later.
-First, let's see how we can retreive a mixin map.
+Now let's see how we can retrieve a mixin map from PowerCSS.

 ### Getting mixin map JSON
 We can get a copy of a mixin map data by using the `pcss._getMixinJson_()`